MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-chromium-edge.md

 2. [Add the Microsoft Edge installer as a line-of-business app to Microsoft Intune](https://docs.microsoft.com/mem/intune/apps/lob-apps-windows).
     - If you choose to use Microsoft Edge Update to handle automatic updates to Microsoft Edge, be sure to configure the **Ignore app version** setting the **App information** pane.
 When you switch this setting to **Yes**, Microsoft Intune will not enforce the app version that's installed on the Surface Hub device.

-### Install Microsoft Edge using Mobile Device Management
+## Install Microsoft Edge using third party MDM provider

 1. [Download the Microsoft Edge installer from Microsoft](https://www.microsoft.com/edge/business/download).
     - Use the current version from [Stable channel](https://docs.microsoft.com/deployedge/microsoft-edge-channels) **(version 85)**
     - Choose **Windows 64-bit**
 2. Stage the Microsoft Edge installer on a hosted location, such as a local file share (\\server\share\MicrosoftEdgeEnterpriseX64.msi).
 The Surface Hub device must have permission to access the hosted location.
-3. Use [EnterpriseDesktopAppManagement Configuration Service Provider (CSP)](https://docs.microsoft.com/windows/client-management/mdm/enterprisedesktopappmanagement-csp) through your MDM provider to install Microsoft Edge.
+3. Use [EnterpriseDesktopAppManagement Configuration Service Provider (CSP)](https://docs.microsoft.com/windows/client-management/mdm/enterprisedesktopappmanagement-csp) through your mobile device management (MDM) provider to install Microsoft Edge.

 ## Configure Microsoft Edge